-§ 117.3 Definitions
+§ 117.3 DEFINITIONS

-Preventive controls qualified individual (PCQI): means a qualified individual who has successfully completed training in the development and application of risk-based preventive controls at least equivalent to that received under a standardized curriculum recognized as adequate by FDA or is otherwise qualified through job experience to develop and apply a food safety system.
+Preventive Controls Qualified Individual (PCQI): means a qualified individual who has successfully completed training in the development and application of risk-based preventive controls at least equivalent to that received under a standardized curriculum recognized as adequate by FDA or is otherwise qualified through job experience to develop and apply a food safety system.

 Qualified individual (QI): a person who has the education, training, or experience (or a combination thereof) necessary to manufacture, process, pack, or hold clean and safe food as appropriate to the individual's assigned duties.
-A qualified individual may be, but is not required to be, an employee of the establishment.
+A qualified individual may be but is not required to be an employee of the establishment.

-3 SUBPART B - CURRENT GOOD MANUFACTURING PRACTICE
+3. SUBPART B: CURRENT GOOD MANUFACTURING PRACTICE

-The PCHF Rule includes updated requirements for current Good Manufacturing Practice (cGMP's) under Subpart B. These requirements are met, for the most part, by the Pre-Requisite Programs ISO/TS 22002-1: 2009 which are incorporated as part of FSSC 22000 Version 5.1.
+The PCHF Rule includes updated requirements for current Good Manufacturing Practice (cGMP's) under Subpart B. These requirements are met, for the most part, by the Pre-Requisite Programs ISO/TS 22002-1: 2009, which are incorporated as part of FSSC 22000 Version 5.1.

-Organizations seeking FSMA compliance should be knowledgeable of the specific GMP requirements that apply to their facility or process.
-These elements should be incorporated into their food safety program as appropriate.
+Organizations seeking FSMA compliance shall be knowledgeable of the specific cGMP requirements that apply to their facility or process.
+These elements shall be incorporated into their food safety program as appropriate.
+The items listed below are more specific than those specified in the Scheme and require specific attention during the audit.